Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and his New York Knicks teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+Julius Randle and the rest of the New York Knicks face the Miami Heat in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-With prop bets available for Randle, let's break down some stats and trends to help you find good wagers.
+Below we will dive into Randle's stats and trends, helping you make good picks on prop bets.

 Julius Randle Prop Bets vs. the Heat